Kristy-H-Thompson/skyWatchers/README.md

 ## Installation
 No extra installations are needed to use this web application.
 Simply access it via your web browser.
+If you would like to edit the code, you can fork this repo.
+You must downloaded all the project dependencies including node.js, typescript, and vite.
+You will also have to get access to your own Open Weather API key to set up an .env file.

 ## Usage
-To get started with Sky Watchers
+To get started with Sky Watchers simply open the web application and search a city by name

 ## Credits